 (Accounts Receivable/Annual revenue) X Number of Days in the Year.

 Each industry has different standard payment terms so it is not possible to say that every company should have a DSO of “X”.
-Do some research on average DSO in your industry and see where you measure up.
+Do some research on your days sales outstanding industry average and see where you measure up.

 - A low DSO is an indicator that a company is collecting receivables quickly; generally this is a positive sign.